 Parc de la Colline du Château (Castle Hill Park)

 A site of significant history, Castle Hill was the first area of Nice to be settled by the Greeks two thousand years ago.
 In 1706, the citadel, which was considered impenetrable, was destroyed by King Louis XIV.
-Nowadays, visitors can stroll through the lush grounds, meander along winding paths and enjoy the waterfall, the two on-site cafés and the unrivalled panoramic views of the city and its harbour.
+Nowadays, you can stroll through the lush grounds, meander along winding paths and enjoy the waterfall, the two on-site cafés and the unrivalled panoramic views of the city and its harbour.

 Musée Matisse